 The Divine Savior School Certificate of Completion signifies the completion of four years of academic coursework during the typical high school age range as determined by the student’s Educational Support Plan, but the coursework does not meet the State of Florida requirements for a Diploma or a Divine Savior School Special Diploma.

 How does DSS support the families of our students?

 We seek to serve not only the students of DSS, but the families of our students.
 On-site counseling and education, as well as devotional groups and worship services will be provided.

 What scholarships and insurance does The Divine Savior School accept?

-The Divine Savior School will accept Gardiner and McKay scholarships, as well as work with Medicaid and/or private insurance whenever possible to defray the cost of education for our families.
+Divine Savior School will accept the Florida Family Empowerment Scholarships, as well as work with our professional partners to utilize Medicaid and/or private insurance whenever possible to defray the cost of therapy for our families.
 Each child's needs will be unique and the services they receive will be tailored to meet their needs.

 The admissions process for Divine Savior School is ongoing.
 If you are interested in potentially enrolling at Divine Savior School, we encourage you to contact Dr. John Althoff, our School Director to set up an informational meeting: